wallace11/link-the-dots/README.md

 2. Look for a section corresponding to that of the machine's hostname\* (see [`name`](#name) option for more information).
 3. For each container in the matching section:
     1. Make sure the container is declared at the "general" section and overwrites its keys with the current container's (the current machine's section gets priority).
-    2. Link all the packages from "source" to "destination", based on the [particular settings](#the-config-file) for that container.
+    2. Link all the packages from "source" to "destination", based on the [particular settings](#the-config-file) for that container.\
         **Note:** Directories are *created* and not linked.
 Therefore, if there's a change in the contents of the source (a new file was created, file name was changed, etc...) then the package must be restowed.

-\* Hostname is obtainable via `cat /etc/hostname`.
+\* Hostname is obtainable via `cat /etc/hostname` or simply `hostname` command on most Linux distributions.

 ### The Config File